Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

   - all cluster scripts massively improved, extended and fixed

-  - various settings (ex: thread pool size, process limit, inter-tick time-out of the VM, etc.) are now better managed for the computing nodes (their value is automatically set to the one of the user node, thus uniform settings can better be enforced in a simpler and safer way)
+  - various settings (e.g. thread pool size, process limit, inter-tick time-out of the VM, etc.) are now better managed for the computing nodes (their value is automatically set to the one of the user node, thus uniform settings can better be enforced in a simpler and safer way)

   - the deadlock-detection mechanism (triggered in case of simulation stall) has been rewritten, on a purely asynchronous manner; previously it could cause itself transient deadlocks which could increase the effect of simulation stalls, if an actor sent a (blocking) request whereas the time-manager was nudging it (it was a synchronous operation with a time-out)